okorach/sonar-tools/README.md

 The user corresponding to the token must have enough permissions to achieve the tool tasks
 - `-v` : Logging verbosity level (`WARN`, `ÌNFO` or `DEBUG`).
 The default is `INFO`.
 `ERROR` and above is always active.
+- `-c` or `--clientCert` : Allows to specify an optional client certificate file (as .pem file)
+- `--httpTimeout` : Sets the timeout for HTTP(S) requests to the SonarQUbe platform

 See common [error exit codes](#exit-codes) at the bottom of this page